elves/elvish.io/src/learn/semantics-uniqueness.md

-As a result of its [design philosophy](/ref/philosophy.html), the semantics of Elvish is significantly different from other shells in many aspects.
-If you are used to other shells, those differences can be surprising.
+When compared to other shells the semantics of Elvish is unique in many aspects in many aspects.
+This can be surprising if you are used to other shells, and it is a result of the [design choice](/ref/philosophy.html) of making Elvish a full-fledged programming language.

 # Structureful IO